 If you’ve long struggled to dial in your attention at work or are currently suffering from a bout of brain fog, you might want to check out a class of supplements known as nootropics before throwing in the towel on feeling clear-minded and productive ever again.
-Read on for the details on these buzzy herbs and more, including what they are, how they work, and how to begin supplementing for yourself.
+Read on for the details, including what they are, how they work, and how to begin supplementing for yourself.

 Nootropics are a subcategory of supplements that boost cognitive functioning.
 These substances, often called “smart supplements” and “cognitive enhancers,” can promote concentration, increase energy levels, support memory, and improve creativity and motivation, says Dr. Josh Axe, D.N.M., C.N.S, D.C., founder of Ancient Nutrition and member of The Vitamin Shoppe Wellness Council.